pandas-dev/pandas/web/pandas/pdeps/0006-ban-upcasting.md

 ## Motivation and Scope

 Currently, pandas is extremely flexible in handling different dtypes.
-However, this can potentially hide bugs, break user expectations, and unnecessarily copy data.
+However, this can potentially hide bugs, break user expectations, and copy data in what looks like it should be an inplace operation.

 An example of it hiding a bug is:
 ```python